hpgavin/multivarious/README.md

   ```
   "python.terminal.launchArgs": ["-i"]
   ```
-  Save your change to the settings.json file and close the VS Code edit window.
+  Save your changes to this settings.json file and close the VS Code edit window.

 * Set the PYTHONPATH environment variable <br>